 Many districts and communities are looking for ways to expand access to devices and Internet.
 Hot spots may be a way to increase access for families who are reluctant to register with Internet companies.
 (Some companies are requiring a social security number and no "past due" bills to register, which may deter some families from signing up.)

 One school we heard of is inviting families to log on to their Wi-Fi in the parking lot when they pick up learning packets to download relevant information for the lessons.
 Some Internet companies are offering free access to Wi-Fi, and cell phone companies are offering expanded access for their existing customers.
-Here are links to some of the offers being presented by internet companies (check to find the most current information, especially as school closures are extended):

 You can find more resources related to technology access in SupportEd's Resources for Teaching ELLs Online.

 For situations in which technology access is not possible, there are numerous resources for helping to support instruction at home.
 You will find many of these resources and activity ideas, as well as tips on how to build upon families' cultures, languages, and strengths, in Offline Learning at Home: Ideas for ELLs.

 7. Parents are concerned about workload.